VUIIS/demo-singularity-matlab-fsl/README.md

 running Matlab process will stop, but not release execution back to the calling script.

 ### Test the Matlab entrypoint

 The script `matlab/src/test_matlab_entrypoint.m` is an example of how to do this.
+The appropriate Matlab must be installed on the testing computer.

 ### Compile the Matlab code